A Direct Probe of Mass Density Near Inspiraling Binary Black Holes: Motion of the BBH barycenter along the Outer Orbit

-This condition suffices when we include eccentricity as well.
-For the second condition, we now include the full time dependence of both the inner and outer orbits.
 Choosing the plane orthogonal to the line of sight as the reference plane, the time of arrival of GW phases will be delayed by $r_{2\parallel}/c$, where $r_{2\parallel}$ is the barycenter position along the line of sight.
-In the barycenter system of the triple, $r_{2\parallel}$ can be represented in terms of orbital elements as \bge r_{2\parallel}=\FR{m_2}{M}\FR{a_2(1-e_2^2)}{1+e_2\cos\psi_2}\sin(\ga_2+\psi_2)\sin I_2, \ede where $e_2$, $I_2$, $\ga_2$, $\psi_2$ are the outer orbital elements, corresponding to the eccentricity, the inclination, the argument of the periapsis, and the true anomaly, respectively.
+In the barycenter system of the triple, $r_{2\parallel}$ can be represented in terms of orbital elements as \bge r_{2\parallel}=\FR{m_2}{M}\FR{a_2(1-e_2^2)}{1+e_2\cos\psi_2}\sin(\ga_2+\psi_2)\sin I_2, \ede where $e_2$, $I_2$, $\ga_2$, and $\psi_2$ are the outer orbital elements, corresponding to the eccentricity, the inclination, the argument of the periapsis, and the true anomaly, respectively.
 The factor $m_2/M$ is from the conversion to the barycenter frame of the triple from the reduced coordinates.
 Note that this means that the BBH motion relative to the triple barycenter is suppressed if $m_2\ll M$ and will be small unless the tertiary body is comparable to or greater in mass than those in the binary system.